 Undergraduate Research Opportunities Program (UROP)

-Similar to applying for a grant, students submit research proposals that are evaluated by three faculty members.
+Similar to applying for a grant, students submit research proposals that are evaluated and ranked by faculty members.
 Awardees are then announced and receive a stipend and expenses to move forward with their project.

-Applications are accepted in the fall and spring.
+Applications are accepted in the fall and spring and some summers.
 To find out more about the program, see who is eligible and apply, visit:

 Due to the large volume of applications and processing requirements, UROP deadlines are strict.
 Late applications are not accepted.